Skip to main content

 end

-Bridgetown also provides actions which are useful for working in the context of website projects.
+Bridgetown provides tasks which are useful specifically for working in the context of website projects.

 say_status "Cloudinary", "Installing the bridgetown-cloudinary plugin..."